EhsanSepehriNasab/polling-platform/README.md

 # Polling Platform

 ## Overview

-The **Polling Platform** is a massively interactive polling system designed to handle high read/write concurrency, with support for mobile and web clients.
-The platform allows users to vote on polls, skip polls, and filter them by tags.
-It also enforces a daily vote limit of 100 votes per user.
+The **Polling Platform** is a scalable and interactive system designed to handle high concurrency with support for both mobile and web clients.
+It allows users to participate in polls, skip polls, and filter them by tags, with a daily voting limit of 100 votes per user.

-## Features Implemented
+## Key Features

-1. **Poll Creation**: Users can create polls with multiple-choice options and tags.
+- **Poll Creation**: Users can create polls with multiple-choice options and tags.
-2. **Poll Feed**: Users can view a feed of polls filtered by tags, without seeing the same poll twice.
+- **Poll Feed**: Users can view polls filtered by tags, ensuring no repeat polls.
-3. **Vote**: Users can vote on a poll, selecting one option.
-A vote is recorded for each poll.
+- **Voting**: Users can vote on a poll, selecting one option per poll.
-4. **Skip**: Users can skip a poll without voting.
+- **Skipping**: Users can skip polls without voting.
-5. **Poll Statistics**: Aggregate vote counts per poll option can be retrieved.
+- **Poll Statistics**: Aggregate vote counts for each poll option are available.
-6. **Rate Limiting**: Users can vote on up to 100 polls per day.
+- **Rate Limiting**: Users are limited to 100 votes per day.
-7. **API Documentation**: Swagger-based documentation for testing the API endpoints.
+- **API Documentation**: Interactive API docs are provided via Swagger UI for easy testing and exploration.

 ## Tech Stack

-- **Backend**: Go (Golang)
+- **Backend**: Go (Golang) v1.24
-- **Database**: PostgreSQL (for relational data management, including polls, options, votes, and users)
+- **Database**: PostgreSQL v14 (storing relational data for polls, options, votes, and users)
-- **Caching**: Redis (for in-memory caching of popular polls and stats)
+- **Caching**: Redis v6 (for cache & fast access to frequently queried polls and stats)
-- **Metrics & Monitoring**: Prometheus for observability
+- **Metrics & Monitoring**: Prometheus for system observability
-- **API Documentation**: Swagger UI for interactive API documentation
+- **API Docs**: Swagger UI for API testing and documentation
 - **Routing**: Chi Router
-- **ORM**: GORM for PostgreSQL interactions and migrations
-- **Testing**: Unit tests and integration tests for business logic and database interactions
-- **Containerization**: Docker and Docker Compose for containerized services
+- **Containerization**: Docker and Docker Compose for local development environments

 ---